United Nations Interim Security Force for Abyei

 The United Nations Interim Security Force for Abyei (UNISFA) is a United Nations peacekeeping force in Abyei, which is contested between the Republic of Sudan and the Republic of South Sudan.
 UNISFA was approved on 27 June 2011 by the United Nations Security Council in United Nations Security Council Resolution 1990 after a flareup in the South Kordofan conflict earlier in June 2011.
-The Ethiopian Army is the largest contributor of personnel, and as of 2018, the only contributor of individual troops.
+The Ethiopian Army was the largest contributor of personnel, and until 2022, the only contributor of individual troops.
+In February 2022 UNISFA was reconfigured into a multinational force with the arrival of a Ghanaian Battalion under Major Enoch Awudu.
+As a multinational force troops from a number of other countries have served in Abeyei, including Ghana, Nepal and Vietnam.

+History

+The peacekeepers began arriving in Abyei on 15 July 2011 after traveling overland from Ethiopia, just under a week after South Sudan formally declared its independence.

+The UNISFA mandate has been renewed annually since 2011.
+Given that sporadic and spontaneous violence remained very high, UNISFA's ability to control violence in Abyei has been questioned.
+In its November 2024 resolution the UN Security Council ordered a strategic review of UNISFA's effectiveness no later than 15 August 2025.
+In 2024 one of the UN peacekeepers was killed when their base in Agok was attacked.

 Command

 In the operation's initial years, the position of Head of Mission and Force Commander were jointly held by the same person.
-Since 2014, both positions are held by a different person.

-Since 28 January 2015, the Head of Mission has been Haile Tilahun Gebremariam.
-Since April 2018, the Force Commander has been Major General Gebre Adhana Woldezgu.
+Beginning in 2014, both positions were held by a different person.
+However since Haile Tilahun Gebremariam died, the acting Head of Mission has been the Force Commander.

 Contributing countries

 As of 31 May 2018, the total number of personnel in the mission is 4,571, all but a little over 100 of whom are Ethiopian.